Komepraise/printf/README.md

-### ALX Software Engineering Programme project on creating custom printf collaboratively
+### ALX Software Engineering Programme project on creating custom printf collaboratively :book:

 >In C programming language, **printf()** function is used to print the (“character, string, float, integer, octal and hexadecimal values”) onto the output screen.
 >We use printf() function with %d format specifier to display the value of an integer variable.